guruvishal2002/Hangman/README.md

 Enter a letter: r
 Correct!
 The word is now: t _ _ e r

+Enter a letter: i
+Correct!
+The word is now: t i _ e r

 Enter a letter: g
 Correct!
 The word is now: t i g e r

 Congratulations!
 You've guessed the word: tiger

 ```
 ## Requirements